eosnetworkfoundation/grant-framework/applications/TheLostDiamond_Milestone2.md

 - Some low level checkpoints like secret codes on statues, can be solved without getting outdoors.
 (That creates more engagement from users all over the world)
 - Added a reward to the user who knows the location of the lost diamond first.
 So if a person knows where the diamond is, but is too far away to get it, that user will get 10% of the diamond’s value when the diamond is conquered by someone else.
 - A stable connection to EOS endpoints has been a repeating problem.
 Causing an error when users are conquering a checkpoint.
 That has been solved by having an internal pool of endpoints, that is continuously checked for connection time and connection errors.

+The Lost Diamond business model was updated in 2023.
+The old business model had only one source of income; users that pay a $7 dollar monthly subscription.
+The new business model has five income sources and a free tier to make The Lost Diamond easily available for everyone.
+- A free tier
+- Participants paying a $7 dollar monthly subscription
+- Sponsorships on YouTube-videos
+- YouTube Monetization
+- Racing fees from public events
+- Selling merch - like books/treasure maps/travel-guides to our fan-base.

 ## Development Roadmap